Jacob Franklin Beecher Sr.

 4. Census in 1910 in North Coventry Twp., Chester, PA.
 19 William A. Beecher, mail carrier, 39, was married for 20 years to wife Laura E., 42.
 She had birthed 5 children, 4 still alive in 1910.
 With them: Edna, body marker in shirt factory, 20; J. Earl, core marker in foundry, 17; Eva M., 14; daughter Marion J., 9; and mother Ann M., 80, widow, who had birthed 6 children, 5 alive in 1910.
 Everyone and their parents were born in Pennsylvania.

 5. Newspaper: Reading Times: Mail Carrier Thrown.
-William Beecher, the mail carrier on Route No. 1, was hurth when he jumped from an automobile in South Pottstown.
+William Beecher, the mail carrier on Route No. 1, Was hurth when he jumped from an automobile in South Pottstown.
 The car was traveling at about 12 miles an hour.
 He was in company with Wm.
 Weigold and Charles Savage., 20 Jul 1912, South Pottstown, Chester, PA.
 20

 6. Newspaper: Lebanon Daily News: "A vicious dog bit William Beecher, of Pottstown, in a leg.", 23 Apr 1914, Lebanon, Lebanon, PA.
 21